Best Mapping Features for Hunting in the Pacific Northwest

 Here is the uncomfortable truth about property boundaries in hunting apps: accuracy varies from 5 feet to 50 feet depending on the county, the quality of the source GIS data, and how recently that data was updated.

 Every hunting mapping app pulls property boundary data from county assessor and GIS databases.
 These databases were not built for field navigation accuracy.
 They were built for tax assessment.
-Some counties in Oregon and Washington maintain excellent, regularly updated parcel data.
+Some counties across the Pacific Northwest maintain excellent, regularly updated parcel data.
 Others are working from surveys conducted decades ago, digitized with varying degrees of precision.

 What this means in practice: if you are standing near a property boundary in the field, the line on your screen might be off by the width of a logging road.
 That margin matters when trespass carries legal consequences — fines, loss of hunting privileges, and in some cases criminal charges.